belovm96/chord-detection/README.md

 Thus, I aim to aid musicians with chord transcription and introduce ReChord - web application that transcribes chords for you in minutes!

-I utilized my skills in Software Development, Deep Learning, Signal Processing, and Music Theory to create the application, and hope it wiil help you in your journey to becoming a more well-rounded and trained musicians!
+I utilized my skills in Software Development, Deep Learning, Signal Processing, and Music Theory to create the application, and hope it wiil help you in your journey to becoming a more well-rounded and trained musician!

 Learn more: [Slides](https://docs.google.com/presentation/d/14M2gyLT41rfnpafnfzjeqVfVyiiaQKW5gx3dN0QmwBE/edit#slide=id.p)
 [Demo](https://drive.google.com/file/d/1uvhqbAUlB80Brls5BFPFogwyL811ilBw/view?usp=sharing)